ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Enable public read on the S3 object and provide the link to the vendor.
 - B. Upload the file to Amazon WorkDocs and share the public link with the vendor.
-- C. Generate a presigned URL and have the vendor download the log file before it expires.
+- ==C. Generate a presigned URL and have the vendor download the log file before it expires.==
 - D. Create an IAM user for the vendor to provide access to the S3 bucket and the application.
 Enforce multi-factor authentication.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **34**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)